ml4health/ml4health.github.io/README.md

 2. Alter in `Makefile` to put to year 2020.
 Change link in `./index.html`.
 Switch years in `pelicanconf.py`
 3. Edit homepage in `2020_content/pages/00_index.md`.
 Remove pages you don't need right now.
 You can always recopy them from `2019_content`
 4. Website should initially have dates, schedule, speakers, and organizers.
 Add call for papers when ready.
-  - Wnat to change the order of pages in toolbar?
-Alphabetical by page filename.
-  -

 Editing an existing page
 1. Make edits on page in `2020_content/pages/`